4.5. Digital Wind Tunnel II: Wind Loads on Isolated Building with Simple Geometry

 Note

-The CFD model are defined in metric system.
-Here after please use kilograms for Mass, meters for Length, second for Time and degrees for Angle.
+The CFD model is defined in the metric system.
+Here please use kilograms for Mass, meters for Length, seconds for Time and degrees for Angle.

 Note